William D. Ford Federal Direct Loan Program

-First time loan recipients must complete a Master Promissory Note (MPN) online at studentloans.gov using their Department of Education FSA ID.
+First-time loan borrowers must complete Student Loan Entrance Counseling and sign a Master Promissory Note (MPN) online at studentaid.gov using their Department of Education FSA ID.
 This MPN covers both Subsidized and/or Unsubsidized Loan(s) on the same note and covers loans received for up to ten academic years.
-The US Department of Education will send a Disclosure Statement that details the loan amounts, disbursement dates and other important information.
-It is requested that all students participate annually in Student Loan Entrance Counseling at studentloans.gov.
+The US Department of Education will send a Disclosure Statement that details the loan amounts, disbursement dates, and other important information.
+All borrowers are required to complete an Annual Student Loan Acknowledgment at studentaid.gov as well.

 Student loan repayment will begin six months after graduation, dropping to less than half-time enrollment, or withdrawing from school.
 Deferments may be granted upon re-enrollment at a later date, and other types of deferments may be available by contacting the Servicing Center of your loan.

-Students may view their cumulative loan information and Loan Servicing Center contact information on the National Student Loan Data Systems (NSLDS) website at nslds.ed.gov.
+Students may view their cumulative loan information and Loan Servicing Center contact information on the studentaid.gov website.
 This can be done by logging in to the system with your FSA ID.
-The National Student Loan Data System (NSLDS) is the U.S. Department of Education's central database for student aid.
+This is the U.S. Department of Education's central database for student aid.
 It receives data from schools, agencies that guaranty loans, the Direct Loan program, and other U.S. Department of Education programs.
-NSLDS provides a centralized, integrated view of all Title IV loans and grants that are tracked through their entire cycle; from aid approval through closure.
+The website provides a centralized, integrated view of all Title IV loans and grants that are tracked through their entire cycle; from aid approval through closure.